m0re4u/turbo-goggles/README.md

 GNUplot scripts for visualizing the performance of my models.

+## Train diagnostic
+Files for training the diagnostic classifier over the hidden state of the ACModel LSTM.

+Required packages:
+- torch
+- numpy
+- machine

 ## Utils
 Some extra utilities:
 - `replace_infile.sh` loops over (SLURM output) files and tries to replace some text inside each file.